wmoreirae/photonbend/README.md

 [![Equisolid Projection (lens)](examples/equisolid_small.jpg)](examples/equisolid.jpg)

 ### Change of FoV
-The example bellow changes the photo `equidistant.jpg`.
-Its FoV from `360` degrees to `180`, producing the image `equidistant-180.jpg`.
+The example below changes the photo `equidistant.jpg`.
+Its FoV is altered from `360` degrees to `180`, producing the image `equidistant-180.jpg`.

 > `photonbend alter-photo --itype inscribed --otype inscribed --ilens equidistant --olens equidistant --ifov 360 --ofov 180 equidistant.jpg equidistant-180.jpg`

 [![Fov 360 degrees](examples/equidistant_small.jpg)](examples/equidistant.jpg)
 [![FoV 180 degrees](examples/equidistant-180_small.jpg)](examples/equidistant-180.jpg)

-**Notice there is no more data about half of view of the original image on the modified one (Can't see the floor anymore).**
+**Notice there is no more data about half of the view of the original image on the modified one (Can't see the floor anymore).**

 ### Change of type
-The example bellow changes the photo `equidistant.jpg`.
+The example below changes the photo `equidistant.jpg`.
 Its type from `inscribed` to `double`, producing `equidistant-double.jpg`.

-**Note**: Notice we also have to **change the FoV** when producing a **double inscribed** image.
+**Note**: When producing a **double inscribed** image, we **nominally** also have to **change the FoV**.
 That happens because the double inscribed image uses two inscribed images side by side on a single image file.
-It is meant to be used with full 360 degrees images, but its FoV describes the maximum FoV of each of its inscribed image.
+It is meant to be used with full 360 degrees images, but its FoV describes the maximum FoV of each of its two inscribed images.

 > `photonbend alter-photo --itype inscribed --otype double --ilens equidistant --olens equidistant --ifov 360 --ofov 195 equidistant.jpg equidistant-double.jpg`